huggingface/Google-Cloud-Containers/containers/pytorch/training/README.md

 The PyTorch Training containers come with two different containers depending on the accelerator used for training, being either GPU or TPU, those have different constraints when building the Docker image as described below:

-* **GPU**: To build the PyTorch Training container for GPU, we will need an instance with at least one NVIDIA GPU available as it's required to install `flash-attn` used to speed up the attention layers during training and inference.
+* **GPU**: To build the PyTorch Training container for GPU, an instance with at least one NVIDIA GPU available is required to install `flash-attn` (used to speed up the attention layers during training and inference).

     ```bash
     docker build -t us-docker.pkg.dev/deeplearning-platform-release/gcr.io/huggingface-pytorch-training-gpu.2.3.0.transformers.4.42.3.py310 -f containers/pytorch/training/gpu/2.3.0/transformers/4.42.3/py310/Dockerfile .
     ```

-* **TPU**: To build the PyTorch Training container for Google Cloud TPUs, we will need an instance with at least one TPU available, required to install `optimum-tpu` which is a Python library with Google TPU optimizations for `transformers` models, making its integration seamless.
+* **TPU**: To build the PyTorch Training container for Google Cloud TPUs, an instance with at least one TPU available is required to install `optimum-tpu` which is a Python library with Google TPU optimizations for `transformers` models, making its integration seamless.

     ```bash
     docker build -t us-docker.pkg.dev/deeplearning-platform-release/gcr.io/huggingface-pytorch-training-tpu.2.4.0.transformers.4.41.1.py310 -f containers/pytorch/training/tpu/2.4.0/transformers/4.41.1/py310/Dockerfile .